spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Restore

 Backups created manually or as part of the schedule are listed under the Backup/Restore page of the cluster.
 Restore operation can be initiated by selecting the restore option for a specific backup.
 Next, you would be prompted to select a target cluster where you would like the backup to be restored.
 The progress of the restore operation can be tracked from the target cluster's backup/restore page.
-Finally, restore operation can be done to the cluster which is running on the same project.
+Finally, restore operation can be done to the cluster running on the same project.

 <WarningBox>
-When restoring backups to a cluster running on a cloud different from the source cluster, some manual steps might be required.
+Some manual steps might be required when restoring backups to a cluster running on a cloud different from the source cluster.
 For example, you might need to pre-create a storage class on the cluster before initiating restore procedures:
-  For EKS, please specific "gp2 storage class".
+  For EKS, please specify "gp2 storage class".
   For other cloud environments, please specify "spectro-storage-class".
 </WarningBox>